awsdocs/amazon-api-gateway-developer-guide/doc_source/create-regional-api.md

 }
 ```

- From here on, you can follow the same instructions given in [Set up an Edge\-Optimized API Using AWS CLI Commands](create-api-using-awscli.md) to set up methods and integrations for this API\.
+ From here on, you can follow the same instructions given in [Set up an edge\-optimized API using AWS CLI commands](create-api-using-awscli.md) to set up methods and integrations for this API\.

-## Create a Regional API Using the AWS SDK for JavaScript<a name="create-regional-endpoint-api-using-nodejs-sdk"></a>
+## Create a regional API using the AWS SDK for JavaScript<a name="create-regional-endpoint-api-using-nodejs-sdk"></a>

 To create a regional API, using the AWS SDK for JavaScript: